jwasserstein/machine-learning-course/README.md

-# ML-Course
+# Courses
-My personal solutions to Andrew Ng's [ML course](https://www.coursera.org/specializations/machine-learning-introduction#courses) on Coursera
+My personal notes and solutions for various courses